kmfolgar/kmartinez.com/cv.md

 **September 2019 – to date** Graduate Research Fellow in the Urban Health Collaborative, Dornsife School of Public Health, Drexel University.

-**January 2017 – August 2019** Researcher in the INCAP Research Center for the Prevention of Chronic Diseases –CIIPEC, Institute of Nutrition of Central América and Panamá
+**January 2017 – August 2019** Researcher in the INCAP Research Center for the Prevention of Chronic Diseases –CIIPEC–, Institute of Nutrition of Central América and Panamá –INCAP–

 - **June 2018 - August 2019** Hy-TREC Project, in partnership with Tulane University School of Public Health and Tropical Medicine; Colorado School of Public Health, UC-Denver; INCAP, Guatemala.